Atlas7/bokeh-app-uk-road-accidents-viz/README.md

 Answer:

-- we use `docker run` to spin up a the docker image that we built earlier (`bokeh-app-uk-road-accidents-viz:miniconda-pyviz-1`) and create a Docker container (with a random name).
-This container is effectively our app and runs in an isolated environment.
 - the `docker run` options `-i` (Keep STDIN open even if not attached) and `-t` (Allocate a pseudo-tty), enables us to run the container in an interactive way.
 Like running a shell.
 We can view the web GET/POST request logs directly in front of us in the terminal. (and whenever we want to kill the app, we just do a `Ctrl + c`).
 - About the `-p 5006:5006` option: this is Docker way of mapping our localhost (e.g. our laptop) port number (left hand side), to the container port number (right hand side).
 Port `5006` turns out to be the default port number that Bokeh server uses.
 - the remaining command is our way of overriding the default command to be run at container creation, as defined in the `Dockerfile` - under the line `CMD ["..."]`.
 (Note: because in our `Dockerfile` we've already specified the `ENTRYPOINT` as `/bin/bash -c`, by default our command will be run in bash shell.
 Main reason I've done this is for ease of Heroku deployment later on.
+Also note that the Docker image puts us in the working directory where the `webapp` folder will reside.
 - to explain a bit about the local test command:
   - `bokeh serve webapp --port=$PORT --address=0.0.0.0`: after spinning up the container our work directory is changed to `/opt/apps/` (within the container).
 We run this command at this work directory to serve a Bokeh app within the container.
 Within the container it serve the app at [http://0.0.0.0:$PORT/webapp](http://0.0.0.0:$PORT/webapp).
 We can access this app at [http://localhost:$PORT/webapp](http://localhost:$PORT/webapp)

 Navigate to [http://localhost:5006/app](http://localhost:5006/app) to view and interact with the web application.

+<a id="remote-docker-deploy"></a>
 ## Remote Docker Deployment and Test

 The [Container Registry & Runtime (Docker Deploys)](https://devcenter.heroku.com/articles/container-registry-and-runtime#pushing-an-image-s) for documentation and [this Bokeh Server Config Doc](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html) are very handy for this deployment process.